AntCPLab/OpenCoral/doc/add-protocol.rst

-1. Fill in the :c:func:`constant` static member function of :c:type:`NoShare` as well as the :c:func:`exchange` member function of c:type:`NoOutput`.
+1. Fill in the :c:func:`constant` static member function of :c:type:`NoShare` as well as the :c:func:`exchange` member function of :c:type:`NoOutput`.
 Check out :c:func:`DirectSemiMC<T>::exchange_` in ``Protocols/SemiMC.hpp`` for a simple example.
 It opens an additive secret sharing by sending all shares to all other parties and then summing up the received.
+See :ref:`this reference <network-reference>` for documentation on the necessary infrastructure.
    Constant sharing and public output allows to execute the following program::

      print_ln('%s', sint(123).reveal())